20 Apr 2022By Olivia Sumpter

 3. Self-identifying tiered language

-Of course, the point of formative assessment strategies is to evaluate and improve our students’ knowledge.
-Through our feedback, we want students to become self-sufficient users of language, thinking carefully about their word choices.
+Of course, the point of formative assessment strategies is to evaluate and improve our learners’ knowledge.
+Through our feedback, we want learners to become self-sufficient users of language, thinking carefully about their word choices.
 An excellent way of doing this is through ‘tiered language.’

 Put simply, tiered language is a framework developed by Beck and McKeown (2002), whereby words are organised into different tiers.
-Beck explains the system in detail, but as a general summary, Tier 1 vocabulary is everyday language that most students already know, including concrete nouns like “tree”.
+Tier 1 vocabulary is everyday language that most learners already know, including concrete nouns like “tree”.
 Tier 2 language is comprised of words that need explicit instruction.
 Usually, this is frequently used academic language that is necessary for cross-curricular comprehension – often abstract words like ambition or controversy.

 Once you’ve explained this system to your students, you’re ready to bring out the highlighters!